laminarize/Custom-YoloV7-Deepstream/README.md

 - cd ~/
 - git clone https://github.com/WongKinYiu/yolov7.git
 - cd ~/yolov7

+Copy provided loss.py file in ~/yolov7/utils.
+This file encorporates some bug fixes in handling the numpy indices.

 - python3 -m venv yolov7training
 - source yolov7training/bin/activate
 - pip3 install -r requirements.txt

-The yolov7 implenetation uses train and val folders that should be placed in the root directory of the project prior to training.
+The yolov7 implementation uses train and val folders that should be placed in the root directory of the project prior to training.
 Split your dataset into a typical 80/20 - train/val or something similar fraction.
 In both train and val create subfolders called images and labels and place the images and label files in their respective folders.

 To train the model you will need to create a file under yolov7/data called custom.yaml.
 You can copy and paste the file from this repo to that directory for use in training.